 When shooting footage of the grassy knoll gunman, Oliver Stone could not find a gun which made enough smoke to be visible.
 Since modern guns release almost no smoke from their barrels, a smoke machine was made to get the effect which they wanted.

 "The bigger the lie, the more people will believe it" was a Nazi quote, but this concise version did not belong to Adolf Hitler; it was spoken by Joseph Goebbels.
 Hitler had written "...in the big lie there is always a certain force of credibility...in the primitive simplicity of their (the broad masses') minds they more readily fall victims to the big lie than the small lie..." in "Mein Kampf" (Vol.I, ch.10, p.252; (c)1925).

 The film generated intense controversy upon its release with many accusing Oliver Stone of making up many of the facts.
 In fact, Stone published an annotated version of his screenplay, in which he justifies and attributes every claim made in the film.
-Stone later addressed the controversy in his TV movie Wild Palms (1993) in which he has a cameo.
-That film takes place in the 21st Century and has Stone appearing on a talk show discussing how all his conspiracy theories surrounding "JFK" had been proven true.
+Stone later addressed the controversy in his television movie Wild Palms (1993), in which he has a cameo.
+That film takes place in the 21st century, and has Stone appearing on a talk show discussing how all of his conspiracy theories surrounding J.F.K. had been proven true.

 The characters "Janet and Bill Williams" are based on Michael and Ruth Paine who, like in the movie, take in Marina Oswald into their home.
-It was actually Ruth Paine who got Lee the job at the Texas School Book Depository.
+Ruth Paine alerted Lee to the job at the Texas School Book Depository.

 Jeff Bridges and Nick Nolte were both considered for the role of Jim Garrison.
 Bridges was turned down because he was not a major box-office draw, while Nolte was considered to be too old.
 He later worked with Stone in U Turn (1997).